vsemionov/django-blacklist/README.md

 Changes take effect after a configurable time, or when the server is restarted.
 A rule can target a user or an IP address.
 You can also target IP networks (ranges) by specifying the optional `prefixlen` field (number of network prefix bits).
 Each rule has a specific duration.
-After that time interval passes, the rule expires automatically.
+After that time interval passes, the rule expires.
 When a request is blocked due to a matching rule:
 * Status 400 (bad request) is returned.
 * An error template is rendered.